Below are some resources to help you with your upcoming interview:

 Tips for Success:

-- Take time to think about each question before responding, re-record if needed
+Take time to think about each question before responding, re-record if needed (and if it is available).

 Behavioral interviewing is a unique and increasingly common way of asking questions to assess your past performance in certain situations.
 The links below can help you prepare to be your best during behavioral interviews.